James McGrath (Australian politician): Senate

 McGrath was elected to the Senate at the 2013 federal election.
 In 2014, his first speech consisted of calling for the Goods and Services Tax (GST) rate to rise to 15 percent, the abolition of federal education and healthcare, youth radio station Triple J and Australian Broadcasting Corporation to be privatised, and defending people's right to say "hurtful and bigoted and stupid and dumb things".

 McGrath assisted in toppling both Tony Abbott and Malcolm Turnbull as Liberal Party leaders.
 The night before Turnbull defeated Abbott for the leadership, McGrath joined a dinner with a close group of Turnbull number crunchers.
 McGrath was labelled by some as Turnbull's 'key numbers man'.
 During the Channel 7 election coverage, Australian radio broadcaster Alan Jones engaged McGrath in a heated debate.
 Jones accused McGrath of being "too panicked" and taking the LNP down the path of Labor by supporting Turnbull.
 Jones told McGrath, "There are a lot of bed-wetters in the Liberal Party and you seem to be the captain of the bed-wetters."

 Under Turnbull, McGrath was promoted to Assistant Minister to the Prime Minister.
 He served in this role from September 2015 to August 2018, and acted as Assistant Minister to the Minister for Immigration and Border Protection from February to July 2016.

 After having supported Malcolm Turnbull in the 2015 leadership spill, McGrath swung his support behind fellow Queensland parliamentarian Peter Dutton against Turnbull in 2018.
 Consequently, he resigned from his executive position on 22 August 2018.
 McGrath was not promoted back into the outer ministry after his rebellion against Turnbull.

 In May 2021, McGrath was preselected to lead the LNP Senate ticket for the 2022 federal election, defeating a challenge from Amanda Stoker for the number one position on the ticket.
 McGrath was reported to have had the support of senior Queensland cabinet ministers Peter Dutton and David Littleproud, and his 212–101 victory was seen as a rebuke of the LNP's insurgent 'Christian Right' factional grouping.

+On the night of the May 2025 federal election, McGrath gained public attention for repeatedly claiming that the election results would not be known until all of the pre-poll voting was counted.
+Subsequently, the sarcastic phrase "wait for the pre-polls" was popularised by multiple satirical news outlets in reference to McGrath's comments.